The 8 Best TTRPG Sandbox Campaigns Ever Written

 It may help to read my previous piece, The 8 Best Guided Campaigns Ever for context.

 That definition rules out more than you think.
-Planescape is out because, while it supports sandbox play, it is primarily a setting and not a self-sustaining campaign engine.
-Kingmaker is out because despite feeling ‘sandboxy’, it still ultimately depends on a required progression from point A to B. Blades in the Dark and Worlds Without Number are out because good sandbox mechanics alone aren’t enough; it must be a sandbox campaign in itself.
+Planescape is out because, while it supports sandbox play, it’s primarily a setting and not a self-sustaining campaign engine; it gives you a setting but waits for you to act, and that doesn’t qualify for my standard.
+Kingmaker is out because despite feeling ‘sandboxy’, it still ultimately depends on a required progression from point A to B. Blades in the Dark and Worlds Without Number are out because good sandbox mechanics alone aren’t enough; it must be a sandbox campaign in and of itself.

 My other requirement is the same as in my last post, and it’s even tougher to satisfy here.
 These campaigns need to have stood the test of time across the whole hobby, not just have love from fans of a specific game or genre.
-They need to be so good that they’re worth learning a whole new system just to play.
-I’ve applied a very high quality bar, which is why the list is shorter than many people might expect.
+They need to be so good that they’re worth learning a whole new system for.
 I’ll start with the history of sandbox campaign design because in my view, knowing the roots of something is indispensable.
 I list them in the order they were originally released, and links are included in case you want to buy any of them.

 The Progenitors

-Where and when did sandbox campaigns originate?
 It all started with a city.
-Judges Guild’s City State of the Invincible Overlord (1976) was the first one sold to the public.
+Judges Guild’s City State of the Invincible Overlord (1977) was the first sandbox sold to the public.
 It offered a detailed, playable urban environment instead of something just to read.
 Wilderlands of High Fantasy (1977), also by Judges Guild, first defined sandbox campaigns on a regional scale.
 It took the open-ended style of early roleplaying and turned it into a huge, mapped wilderness and established the hexcrawl.
-Wilderlands showed that a campaign world could create its own adventures through geography, discovery, and player choices.
-Its influence came not from its plot, but from the way it laid the groundwork for open campaign worlds that later sandbox games would build on.
+Its influence came from the way it laid the groundwork for open campaign worlds that later sandbox games would build on.

 The Greats